OPUSLab/3DSpinGlassWithPbits/README.md

 You can modify the following parameters in the scripts (APT.m or SQA.m):

-- `logical`: 1 for logical instances and 0 for embedded instances (emebedded instances are not included in this repository)
+- `logical`: 1 for logical instances and 0 for embedded instances
-- `instanceSize`: Size of the instances (8, 10, 12, 15 and 16 can be used)
+- `instanceSize`: Size of the instances (8, 10, 12, 15 and 16 can be used for logical instances, 15 can be used for embedded instances)
 - `instanceID`: Which instance to run (0 to 299)
 - `run_per_instance`: Number of independent experiments to run per instance (50 is used in this work)
 - `total_real_num_sweeps`: Total number of sweeps (MCS) to be used